Diti-Jain/gitsy/README.md

 Gitsy is a collaborative project by [**Diti Jain**](https://github.com/Diti-Jain) and [**Dev Mehta**](https://github.com/DevMehta-30).
 Together, we aim to streamline Git workflows for developers.

-While this is a joint effort, we’re always open to feedback, suggestions, and contributions from the community.
-Feel free to open an issue or submit a pull request.
+We’re always open to feedback, suggestions, and contributions from the community.
+If you have ideas or suggestions, feel free to send us an email:

+- **ditijainj@gmail.com**
+- **dev.a.mehta30@gmail.com**

+Alternatively, you can open an issue or submit a pull request directly to the repository.
 Let’s improve Gitsy together!

 ## References